 The Benefits of Steam Blocking

-2. Place the wet cloth over your project and press lightly with a hot iron in an up-and-down motion, pushing the steam through the pressing cloth into the fabric
+3. Press lightly with a hot iron in an up‑and‑down motion, allowing steam to pass through the cloth into the fabric.

 The Benefits of Steam Blocking